waigania13/carmen/README.md

       // Optional.
 Map the feature data to a different output format.
       map: function(data) { return data; }
     }

-If called with no arguments the default index objects are used.

 ### carmen.geocode([string], callback)